Kroppach: History

 In 1199, Kroppach had its first documentary mention.
 In 1999, this event was the subject of a celebratory publication (Festschrift).
 Kroppach was for a long time the seat of a tithe court and had its own court seal.
 In 1661, a so-called Kirchspiel-Winterschule (“parish winter school”) was established, which 70 years later, beginning in 1731, was also run the year round.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Culture and sightseeing

 Parks

 The local recreation area, called the Kroppacher Schweiz, or “Kroppach Switzerland”, with its many hiking paths and panoramas into the Nister Valley is a recognized nature and landscape conservation area.

 Economy and infrastructure

+The train station named "Ingelbach" of the Limburg-Altenkirchen railway is located at the border of Kroppach and Ingelbach.

 South of the community runs Bundesstraße 414, leading from Hohenroth to Hachenburg.
 The nearest Autobahn interchanges are in Siegen, Wilnsdorf and Herborn on the A 45 (Dortmund–Gießen).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.